+the cross-entropy loss for IMs, BNNs, and ResNets, the margin loss $\mathcal{L}_{\text{margin}}$ specified in section~\ref{sec:preliminaries} for SINs, and the $\ell_2$-norm constraint based on the CleverHans repository~\citep{papernot2018cleverhans}.
+All experiments were run on a single NVIDIA GeForce RTX 2080 Ti.
+We refer the reader to supplement~B for more details on the datasets, models, and the training procedure.

-To investigate the practical transferability of the derived theorems~\ref{thm:linear} and~\ref{thm:robustness_beta} we first need to construct an $L$-smooth classifier.
-This can be done based on findings of~\citet{nips_smoothness_bound} and ~\citet{yang2021ensemble_robust}, who derived upper bounds on the $L$-smoothness parameter for smoothed classifiers $g:x \rightarrow \mathbb{E}_{\epsilon}[f(x+\epsilon)]$, with $\epsilon \sim \mathcal{N}(0, \sigma^2)$.
-The bound of the latter is given by $L = 2/ \sigma^2$.
-Leveraging this insight about smoothed classifiers, we applied randomized smoothing during training by replacing each image in the batch by two noisy copies with Gaussian noise $\epsilon \sim \mathcal{N}(0, 0.1)$ for the models trained on FashionMNIST and $\epsilon \sim \mathcal{N}(0, 0.01)$ for models trained on CIFAR10.
-This ensures $L\leq 20$ and $L\leq 200$, respectively.
-During prediction we estimated the expectation under the Gaussian noise with 10 (IM and BNN) of 5 (ResNet) samples.
-We had to reduce the inference sample size to 50 for the ResNets to fit them on one single NVIDIA GeForce RTX 2080 Ti.
-Note that only the models in the experiment described in this section are trained with randomized smoothing.
-For calculating the FGM attacks we used 10 samples for all models.
-We estimated the percentage of resulting attacks for which $\min_c r_c^{\mathcal{I}} > \| \delta^{\mathcal{A}} \|_2$ and $\min_c \tilde{r}_c^{\mathcal{I}} > \| \delta^{\mathcal{A}} \|_2$ and compared this to the adversarial accuracy (i.e. the percentage of perturbed samples classified correctly) in figures~\ref{fig:r_accuracy_fmnist} and figure~\ref{fig:r_value_BNN_drop03} in appendix~\ref{app:com_accuracy_of_robustness_condition}.
-The percentage of samples fulfilling the condition $\min_c r_c^{\mathcal{I}} > \| \delta^{\mathcal{A}} \|_2$ approaches zero with growing perturbation strength, indicating that the lower bound provided by $r_c^{\mathcal{I}}$ is rather lose.
-On the other hand the percentage of samples for which~\eqref{eq:r_linear} is fulfilled is a quite good approximation of the real accuracy for small attack length, which suggests that the decision boundaries are approximately linear in a small neighborhood of the input.
+\paragraph{Accuracy of robustness conditions} We first investigated the practical transferability of the derived theorems.
+For enforcing the smoothness condition used in theorem \ref{thm:robustness_beta}, we built on the result from ~\citet{yang2021ensemble_robust}, who showed that the $L$-smoothness parameter of a classifier $g:x \rightarrow \mathbb{E}_{\epsilon}[f(x+\epsilon)]$ smoothed with random noise $\epsilon \sim \mathcal{N}(0, \sigma^2)$, is bounded by $L \leq 2/ \sigma^2$.
+We therefore applied randomized smoothing during training of the models.
+For the BNN, on which we focus in this section due to space restrictions (results for the other networks look qualitatively similar and can be found in supplement~C), we replaced each image in the batch by two noisy copies with Gaussian noise $\epsilon \sim \mathcal{N}(0, 0.1)$ which ensures $L\leq 20$.
+During prediction we estimated the expectation under Gaussian noise with 10 samples and also used 10 samples for calculating the FGM attack.
+We estimated the percentage of resulting attacks for which $\min_c r_c^{\mathcal{I}} > \| \delta^{\mathcal{A}} \|_2$ and $\min_c \tilde{r}_c^{\mathcal{I}} > \| \delta^{\mathcal{A}} \|_2$ and compared this to the adversarial accuracy (i.e. the percentage of perturbed samples classified correctly) in figure~\ref{fig:r_accuracy_fmnist}.
+The percentage of samples fulfilling the condition $\min_c r_c^{\mathcal{I}} > \| \delta^{\mathcal{A}} \|_2$ approaches zero with growing perturbation strength, indicating that the lower bound provided by $r_c^{\mathcal{I}}$ is rather loose due to the high (upper bound of the) L-smoothness constant.
+On the other hand the percentage of samples for which~\eqref{eq:r_linear} is fulfilled is a good approximation of the real accuracy for small attack length, which suggests that the discriminant functions are approximately linear in a small neighborhood of the input.